 From our experience and observation, you get two chances and that’s it.
 If you also have a linked account issue, it is extremely difficult.

-Our new policy is we will take on verification reinstatement cases where the client has not actually submitted verification documents yet.
+Our new policy is we will take on verification reinstatement cases where the client has not actually submitted amazon seller account required documents yet.
 We will also provide document reviews and private consultations for rejected verifications where we will tell sellers what we think might be the problem and provide advice on how to fix it.

 This approach saves sellers money because we are not charging for a reinstatement, just a consultation.
 If the client has failed verification, we can’t help.
 That opportunity has passed.

 We can, however, explain your compliance options to still sell your products on the platform.